COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - What are 3-digit COMLEX-USA scores?

-- The minimum passing 3-digit standard score for Level 1 and Level 2-CE is 400, and Level 3 is 350, regardless of when the examination is taken.
+- Please note that as of May 10, 2022, COMLEX-USA Level 1 reporting transitioned from a three-digit numeric score to “Pass” or “Fail” outcomes.
+The minimum passing 3-digit standard score for Level 2-CE is 400, and Level 3 is 350, regardless of when the examination is taken.
 COMLEX-USA 3-digit scores are NOT raw scores or the number of items answered correctly.
 Similarly, they are NOT the percentage of items answered correctly.

 - Why doesn't the NBOME report COMLEX-USA percentile ranks?